 Intersection control

 Most deaths in accidents incurred at intersections with only signs or markings as guidance (62.1%, 2010).
-The death rate of accidents occurred at intersections with signs and markings increased slightly faster and reached higher than average (0.216 to 0.204) (see Figure 15).
-The intraclass correlation coefficients between fHDand fFRof different categories are shown in Table 9.
+The death rate of accidents occurred at intersections with signs and markings increased slightly faster and reached higher than average (0.216 to 0.204) (see Figure 14).